the-events-calendar/the-events-calendar/readme.txt

 * Portuguese from Antonio Pratas
 * Romanian from Mihai Burcea
 * Serbian from Marko Manojlovic
-* Spanish from Héctor Gil Rizo
+* Spanish from Hector Gil Rizo
 * Swedish from Ben Andersen

-* Previous translators include Mikhail Michouris, Ed Boon, Rick van Dalen, Jacob Roel Meijering, hristian Andersen, Filippo Montanari, David Decker, Kamil Szymanski, "Terje With Lunndal", Sagi Shrieber, Matthew Meyer, Arno Faure, Fanny HÔøΩraud, Vincent G from Host1Free, , Petri Kajander, Fran Rosa, and Alexey Fedorov
+* Previous translators include Mikhail Michouris, Ed Boon, Rick van Dalen, Jacob Roel Meijering, hristian Andersen, Filippo Montanari, David Decker, Kamil Szymanski, "Terje With Lunndal", Sagi Shrieber, Matthew Meyer, Arno Faure, Fanny Heraud, Vincent G from Host1Free, , Petri Kajander, Fran Rosa, and Alexey Fedorov

 == Add-Ons ==

 But wait: there's more!
 We've got a whole stable of plugins available to help you kick ass at what you do.
-Check out a full list of the products below, and over at the <a href="http://tri.be/shop/?ref=tec-readme" target="_blank">Modern Tribe website.</a>
+Check out a full list of the products below, and over at the <a href="http://m.tri.be/2a" target="_blank">Modern Tribe website.</a>

 Our Free Plugins: